|Centre:||Sutton - Sutton|

 If my course requires a Course Approval interview/assessment, what do I do?

-When you click on ‘Apply’ for this course, you will be asked for some further information and then directed to a list of available dates/times when you will be able to attend a Course Approval interview/assessment.
-Please select a time suitable for you.
+When you click on ‘Apply’ for this course, you will be asked for some further information.
+You will then be emailed a link which will enable you to book a Course Approval date and time.

 How will I be taught?